Travel guide

 Photo: Abdullah Ghatasheh · Pexels

 The eSIM relies on the networks of major Qatari operators, Ooredoo and Vodafone Qatar, which provide 4G and 5G coverage in Doha and its metropolitan area.
-Hamad International Airport (code DOH), one of the best-rated in the world, has a strong signal in all terminals, so as soon as you activate data mode, you are online.
+Hamad International Airport (DOH code), one of the world's highest-rated, has strong signal in all terminals, so as soon as you activate data mode, you're online.

 Within the city, the connection is solid in tourist and commercial areas: West Bay, The Pearl, Katara, the airport, and large centers like Villaggio or Mall of Qatar.
-In Souq Waqif market and on the Corniche, you'll also have good service.
+In Souq Waqif and on the Corniche, you'll also have good service.
 It might be a bit weaker in the interior desert or on excursions outside the capital, which is normal in any country.
-For 99% of an urban trip to Doha, coverage will not be your problem.
-If you want to fine-tune your consumption before leaving, take a look at our tips for saving data abroad.
+For most of an urban trip to Doha, coverage won't be your problem.
+If you want to fine-tune your consumption before leaving, check out our tricks to save data with an eSIM on a trip.

-Tip: activate the eSIM with Wi-Fi before you fly and leave it installed.
-Upon landing in Hamad, you'll just need to turn on data and select the correct line; you'll be online in less than a minute.
+Tip: activate the eSIM with Wi-Fi before flying and leave it installed.
+Upon landing in Hamad, you'll only need to turn on data and select the correct line; you'll be online in less than a minute.

-How many GB to take for a layover or short trip
+How much data to take for a layover or short trip

 The amount of data depends on the type of trip.
-For a layover of a few hours at the airport, a small plan is more than enough; for three or four days exploring Doha, it's advisable to increase it a bit.
+For a few hours' layover at the airport, a small plan is more than enough; for three or four days exploring Doha, it's advisable to go for a bit more.
 These are approximate numbers that work well for an urban trip with maps, messaging, and some social media.

 Type of trip Duration Recommended GB